LaBelle, Florida: History

 LaBelle began as a settlement on the Caloosahatchee River around the time of Hamilton Disston's efforts to drain the Everglades with the hope of promoting growth.
-The settlement, which lay on the western edge of Captain Francis A. Hendry's large Monroe County property, was initially populated with cattle drovers and trappers.
+The settlement, which lay on the western edge of Captain Francis A. Hendry's large Monroe County property, was initially populated with Florida cracker cow hunters and wild game trappers.

 By 1891, LaBelle had constructed its first school on the ground of what would become the white-columned LaBelle School, built in 1915.
 By 1921, LaBelle school was one of 18 accredited schools in Florida.
 The campus is now Edward A. Upthegrove Elementary School, named after one of LaBelle's original two families.

 In 1909, Captain Hendry subdivided his land from the Lee County courthouse to be sold.
 The majority landholding stake was bought by Edgar Everett (E. E.) Goodno, which increased LaBelle to almost twenty times its original size.
 In May 1924, Henry Ford acquired 7000 acre in LaBelle from E. E. Goodno.
 Ford had made a loan of $166,986.46 to Goodno in 1922, securing the loan with Goodno's property.
 Two years later, Ford cancelled Goodno's debt and mortgage, gave him $63,000, and took the 7,000 acre deed from Goodno.
 Goodno stayed to manage the property, raising Poll Angus cattle, Brahman cattle, and Angora goats.

 LaBelle's first church, a Methodist congregation, was established in 1891 and soon absorbed an older Methodist Church in nearby Fort Denaud.
 In 1912, LaBelle also had a Baptist church, among other denominations, with mass baptisms in the Caloosahatchee River.

 LaBelle became the county seat of Hendry County in 1923.
 In 1925, the Florida Legislature chartered the City of LaBelle, which replaced the Town of LaBelle.
 D. A. Mitchell was named the first mayor.

+In 1926, LaBelle residents tortured and lynched Henry Patterson, a young African-American road construction worker, for asking a white woman for a drink of water.

 In 1929, with part of LaBelle residing in Glades County and the majority in Hendry, the government of Glades County proposed resolving a bond dispute with the Hendry County government by surrendering all parts of LaBelle in Glades County.
 In an approved public referendum, the proposal was put forth and the portion of LaBelle in Glades was surrendered.
 Eight years later, the surrendered part of North LaBelle voted to annex itself back into Hendry County, as residents felt that the Glades County government in Moore Haven was ignoring them.
 The vote succeeded and what was previously North LaBelle was united back with the city of LaBelle.